Barrier-free travel with Condor – here you can find general information and tips for preparing for travel.

-Sick and disabled people often require special assistance.
-Condor caters to these passengers' individual needs as much as possible.
-To help us provide the best-possible service, we will need the following information 5 days before the flight (but no later than 2 business days before the flight):
+Do you need special assistance?
+Condor will assist you with your individual needs as much as possible.
+To help us provide the best-possible service, we will need the following information 5 days before your departure date (but no later than 2 business days before your departure date):

 - Name of the sick or disabled passenger

 - Do you need assistance to/from the gate or at the exit?

 - Can you walk up and down stairs without assistance?

 - Can you ride on a tarmac bus?

 - Do you need assistance inside the airplane cabin?

 - Do you need medical or assistive devices during the flight?

 Please inform us immediately of the following disabilities/conditions: